What makes a good CV?

 - Describe yourself in your terms.
 This is a good selling point.

 It is hard to write a CV.
-It is technically difficult to condense many years of work into few paragraphs.
+It isn’t easy to condense many years of work into a few paragraphs.
 Most people get much more criticism than praise in their lives.
 This can carry over into self-criticism and make it hard to be positive.
 We then undersell ourselves when writing a CV.

-You can help each other produce your CV’s.
-If you talk about it while someone else is listening your thoughts will become clearer.
+You can help each other produce your CVs.
+Your thoughts will become clearer if you talk about it while someone else listens.